-The Verify PIN command initiates the comparison in the UICC of the PIN verification data sent from the Terminal with the PIN reference data stored in the card.
+The Verify PIN command initiates the comparison in the UICC of the PIN verification data sent from the terminal with the PIN reference data stored in the card.
+The security status set as a result of the verification is valid regardless on which logical channel the verification is performed.
 The verification process is subject to the following conditions being fulfilled: